Manohar-mata/NetworkSecurity/README.md

-# Phishing Website Detection using Machine Learning
+# Enhancing Network Security Through Phishing Website Detection Using Machine Learning(MLops)

 ## Overview
 This project aims to develop an end-to-end pipeline for detecting phishing websites by leveraging machine learning techniques.
 The pipeline includes multiple modular components to ensure efficient data handling, model training, and deployment.